-I am currently in the process of building my lab group and anticipate several positions.
-Individuals interested in joining my lab group would ideally have interests focused on understanding the structure of biological communities through combined ecological and evolutionary studies in aquatic systems.
+Individuals interested in joining my lab group would ideally have interests focused on understanding the structure of biological communities through combined ecological and evolutionary studies.
 Feel free to contact me via email: firstname.lastname@example.org

-Postdoctoral positions: I currently have no funding to support additional post-docs in our lab.
+Postdoctoral positions: I anticipate having funding to support a postdoctoral position in my lab as part of a recently funded NSF CAREER award.
 Please do check back regularly.
 I would of course be quite happy to discuss the possibility of working collaboratively to obtain funding for post-doctoral projects through external grant support either through US or overseas programs.
 To facilitate this, send along a cover letter, CV, and research statement to me via email.

-Graduate student positions (PhD and MS) in the form of teaching and possibly research assistantships are available in my lab beginning Spring 2017.
-Those interested should contact me via email (email@example.com) with a description of your research interests, qualifications and preliminary application materials (e.g., CV, GRE scores, names and contact information for three references).
+Graduate student positions (PhD and MS) in the form of teaching and possibly research assistantships are available in my lab beginning Spring/Fall 2018.
+Those interested should contact me via email (email@example.com) with a brief description of your research interests, qualifications, and preliminary application materials (e.g., CV, GRE scores, names and contact information for three references).
 Summer funding and travel support is available to attend professional meetings.
 Please see the departmental website for details.

 Additional competitive funding opportunities: Distinguished Doctoral Fellows (DDFs) and Doctoral Academy Fellows (DAFs), are available for exceptional students that will supplement the standard graduate stipend.
 The DDFs have a salary range of $35,000-$40,000 for a 12-month stipend, and the DAFs have a range of $25,000-$30,000 for a 12-month stipend.
 For more information see here.

 Undergraduate research opportunities.
 Numerous opportunities exist for research during the semester and summer field work.
-I am especially interested in taking on highly motivated students that want to complete independent research project.
+Honors students are welcome to apply.
+I am especially interested in taking on highly motivated students that want to complete independent research projects and have the time needed to make a serious investment in the work.
 Various funding sources are available.
 For example, check out the SURF program.
 Please contact me for more information.